Muna-Alsaber/TrafficTracker/README.md

    pip3 install -r requirements.txt
    ```

-3. Refer to `Vehicle_Tracking_and_Counting.pdf` for detailed code and classification information.

-4. Run the code:
+3. Run the code:
    ```
    python3 traffic_tracker.py
    ```

-5. The program will save the output as an `output.mp4` file.
+4. The program will save the output as an `output.mp4` file.

-6. View the tracked vehicles in `output.mp4`.
+5. View the tracked vehicles in `output.mp4`.